 The episode takes in a walking route from sandbanks over to Old Harrys stacks and then to the majestic Agglestone Rock.
 You can see the route and walk it yourselves here on The Outdoor Guide.
 It was one of those days when the sea is shining and the bay is blissfully quiet, always such a treat for us to hit the kayaks and head out to find supper, except this time we met Julia enroute for a stop off to catch us foraging and fishing and later shared the catch of the day with a fishy feast prepared by our pal James Golding, chef director of The Pig hotel group.
 If you missed the program and are wondering what this all looks like, then you can watch us all on the new series of Britains best walks on ITV here.

 If any of this sounds like your hopes and dreams for 2017 then you can join us to enjoy all that this wonderful location has to offer.
 Our adventure days on high seas are a mix of half and full day kayak trips to explore Old Harry Rocks or Poole harbours islands and creeks.
 We add to the mix; snorkelling, fishing and foraging and can toast our efforts by cooking up a days findings on the beach with you.
 If dry land is more your thing, we run heaps of foraging courses, wild food workshops and bushcraft days aswell as our forage and feast events, a very special handcrafted evening celebrating all that the seasons have to offer.
-Have a good scour about our blog to hear about past events or hop over to our adventures page for more details of what we have coming up.
+Have a good scour about our blog to hear about past events or hop over to our special events page for more details of what we have coming up.

 You can also seek out our adventures at Old Harry Rocks in this months Coast Magazine for another fix of kayaking, catching & cooking and more images of Old Harry Rocks.
 We have heaps of adventures already scheduled and we 're busily making plans for more this year, coming to our site soon so do check our special events page for workshops and courses and our booking page for regular kayaking tours & adventures in Dorset and hopefully we will get to share our wild ways with you in no time.